Accenture/mercury/guides/CHAPTER-4.md

 ## Private vs public functions

-When you use the programmatic registration approach, you can use the "register" or the "registerPrivate" method to register the function as "public" or "private" respectively.
+When you use the programmatic registration approach, you can use the "register" or the "registerPrivate" method to set the function as "public" or "private" respectively.
 For declarative approach, the `PreLoad` annotation contains a parameter to define the visibility of the function.

 ```java